 Spotify is perfect for streaming music, but what if you want to listen offline or store your favorite tracks on a USB drive?

-It sounds like an easy solution, but the process isn't as simple as it seems.
-Since Spotify is a streaming service, downloading music directly to a USB isn't something it offers by default.
+It might sound like an easy thing to do, but the process isn’t as simple as it seems.
+Since Spotify is a streaming service, it doesn’t let you download music directly to a USB drive.

-So, does that mean you're stuck streaming everything from the app and can't enjoy your music without an internet connection?
+So, does that mean you’re stuck streaming from the app and can’t play your music without internet—or simply through a USB drive?

 Part 1.
-How to Download Music from Spotify to USB (Premium Users Only)
+How to Download and Transfer Spotify Songs to USB (Premium Users)

 What You'll Need: